 - Contingent reward (i.e. clarifying goals and benefits for project team members)

-The study broke down these behaviour types and assessed the most and least used actions by female project managers.
-The 5 most commonly seen behaviours were:
+The study broke down these behavior types and assessed the most and least used actions by female project managers.
+The 5 most commonly seen behaviors were:

 - Recommends promotions for exceptional performance

 - Recommends pay increases or bonuses for exceptional performance

 - Delegates authority for decisions to team members

 - People are proud to be associated with them.

 To my recollection, the study did not call out anything specifically to do with virtual leadership skills.
 I do think leading a virtual team is slightly different to leading an in-person team, although many of the core skills and behaviors are going to be the same.

 5 Least used behaviors by female project managers